Egor Prosvirnin

-Egor Aleksandrovich Prosvirnin (Егор Александрович Просвирнин; April 3, 1986 – December 27, 2021) was a Russian publicist and social and political activist, the permanent editor-in-chief of the online publication Sputnik and Pogrom, published from 2012 to 2018.
-He began his career as a publicist in magazines about computer games and LiveJournal, and in 2012 he founded Sputnik and Pogrom, which published articles on the topics of history, politics and culture.
-Due to his publications especially in 2010s, Prosvirnin became a prominent figure in the Russian nationalism and national-democratic movements.
-However, he later became an adherent of monarchist views.
+Egor Aleksandrovich Prosvirnin (Егор Александрович Просвирнин; 3 April 1986 – 27 December 2021), also known by his pen name Egor Pogrom (Егор Погром) was a Russian right-wing opinion journalist, political commentator and activist, best known as the founding editor-in-chief of the online outlet Sputnik and Pogrom, which was active from 2012 to 2018.
+He began his writing career in video game magazines and on the blogging platform LiveJournal before launching Sputnik and Pogrom in 2012, where he published articles on history, politics, and culture.
+Through his work in the 2010s, Prosvirnin became a prominent voice within Russia's nationalist and national-democratic movements, later shifting toward monarchist views.

-Being committed to nationalist beliefs and critical of many state initiatives, since 2014 Prosvirnin became one of the most ardent supporters of the annexation of Crimea by the Russian Federation and Russia's full support for the separatist Donetsk People's Republic and Luhansk People's Republic.
-However, in 2015, a criminal case was opened in connection with a number of statements of extremist nature published on the Sputnik and Pogrom website, in which Prosvirnin was held as a witness; in 2017, the publication's website was blocked in Russia, and in 2018 the publication was finally closed.
-After the closure of Sputnik and Pogrom, Prosvirnin continued his career as a blogger and publicist, hosting streams on his own YouTube channel Czar on significant socio-political topics.
-On December 27, 2021, Prosvirnin died as a result of a fall from the balcony of a house in Moscow.
+A committed nationalist who was frequently critical of many state initiatives, Prosvirnin became, from 2014 onward, one of the most ardent supporters of Russia's annexation of Crimea and of comprehensive Russian backing for the separatist Donetsk People's Republic and Luhansk People's Republic in eastern Ukraine.
+However, in 2015, a criminal investigation was launched over a number of extremist statements published on the Sputnik and Pogrom website, Prosvirnin was named as a witness in the case.
+In 2017, the site was blocked within Russia, and the publication was shuttered for good in 2018.
+Following the closure of Sputnik and Pogrom, Prosvirnin continued his career as a blogger and commentator, hosting livestreams on his YouTube channel Czar where he discussed major socio-political issues.
+On 27 December 2021, Prosvirnin died after falling from the balcony of an apartment building in Moscow.

-Contemporaries consider Prosvirnin to be one of the most talented publicists of Russia in the 2010s, praising the artistic and stylistic component of his texts, but there are polar opinions about the ideological component of his publications.
+In the wake of his death, a number of authors described him as one of the most talented Russian opinion journalists of the 2010s, praising the literary craft and stylistic flair of his prose, even as assessments of his ideological positions remained sharply divided.